balrog-kun/optiboot/README.md

 ========

 Optiboot is a minimal Arduino bootloader that takes only around 500 bytes of your Flash memory instead of the 2 kB the default bootloader needs.
-I believe it is shipped with the Arduino IDE in more recent versions so you can replace the default bootloader on your Arduino board with it if you want.
+I believe it ships with the Arduino IDE in more recent versions so you can replace the default bootloader on your Arduino board with it if you want.
 See optiboot/bootloaders/optiboot/README.TXT for more information.